quickwit-oss/quickwit/docs/logs-management/overview.md

 ### HTTP-based agents

 It's also possible to use other agents that send HTTP requests to Quickwit Ingest API.
 Quickwit also partially supports Elasticseardch `_bulk` API.
 Thus, there is a good chance that your agent is already compatible with Quickwit.
-Currently, we tested the following HTTP-based agents:
+Currently, we have tested the following HTTP-based agents:

 - [Vector](./send-logs-from-vector-to-quickwit.md)
 - [Fluentbit](./send-logs-from-fluentbit-to-quickwit.md)